commonlyjs/commonlyjs.com/src/articles/map-filter-reduce.md

 path: "/articles/map-filter-reduce"
 ---

-# What's all the fuss about?
+# What's all the hype about?

 As you all may know, functional style of programming has gotten really a lot of attention lately.
 It's happening for several reasons, some of them are supposedly flaws in the object-oriented paradigm highlighted by the programming community.